JTSmullen/MCPStrategyBacktester/README.md

 2. Enter a strategy such as:
    - *"Buy when the 14-day RSI is below 30, sell when above 70."*
    - *"Go long when the price closes above the 20-day Bollinger Band, sell when below."*
    - *"Buy when MACD crosses above signal line, sell when below."*
+   - *"Go long when the 20-day SMA crosses above the 50-day EMA AND RSI(14) is below 60 AND the MACD line (12,26,9) is above the signal line.
+Exit the long position RSI(14) rises above 75 OR if the close price crosses below the lower Bollinger Band (20,2). "*
 3. Click **Run Backtest**.
 4. Review metrics, summary stats, and interactive chart.